 Focusing on economic issues, write a paragraph explaining each (each with at least 2 sources): Family and Medical Leave Act, LM-2 forms, NLRB and NLRA, Railway Labor Act, Taft-Hartley.
-(For LM-2 forms, instead of a paragraph, go to the DOL web site and choose one union and summarize what you learned from reviewing the submission.
+(For LM-2 forms, instead of a paragraph, go to the DOL web site and choose one union and summarize what you learned from reviewing the specific submission of that labor body.
 Include at least 3 specific findings.)

-Due Sunday (50 points)
+Due Sunday.
+(50 points)